 He sadly never left the asylum and died of pneumonia on the 29th July 1856.

 Johannes Brahms was born in Hamburg, Germany on the 7th May 1833.

 His first exposure to music was from his father – Johann Jakob Brahms – who was a working musician and taught him the violin and cello.

 Brahms then went on to study the piano but was distracted by composing with his teaching once commenting “He could be such a good player, but he will not stop his never-ending composing“

 Similar to Beethoven, moved to Vienna, Austria – often considered to be the capital city of classical music – where he spent the majority of his career.

-Being a virtuoso pianist as well as a composer, Brahms wrote extensivly for the piano and often premiered many of his own pieces and also worked closely with Clara Schumann (Robert Schumann’s wife) who was also a virtuoso pianist.
+Being a virtuoso pianist as well as a composer, Brahms wrote extensively for the piano and often premiered many of his own pieces and also worked closely with Clara Schumann (Robert Schumann’s wife) who was also a virtuoso pianist.

 As well as composing for the piano, Brahms composed for diverse instrumentation including orchestras and vocal ensembles.

-One of his most well known compositions is Wiegenlied Op.
+One of his most well-known compositions is Wiegenlied Op.
 49 (Lullaby) but you probably know it as “Hush Little Baby Don’t Say a Word” which is based on this piece.